mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Methodology

-\paragraph{Refine-2: Clustering-based Refinement.} This strategy aims to improve the large-scale matching of embeddings by matching cluster centroids.
+\paragraph{Refine-2: Clustering-based Refinement} This strategy aims to improve the large-scale matching between the spaces.
 We begin by clustering the embeddings in space $A$.
-We then transform the $A$ cluster centroids, and cluster the $B$ embeddings \textit{with the transformed $A$ centroids as initialization}.
-The use of cluster centroids creates more stable pseudo-parallel pairs based on cluster assignments rather than individual nearest neighbors.
-The use of the transformed centroids as initialization follows from the assumption that they cannot be far off from cluster centroids in space $B$, so they will tend to converge to their counterpart centroids in space $B$, rather than arbitrary cluster centroids.
-This way, the seeded clustering will only correct minor errors in the transformation, and move the centroids to their ``right positions'' in space $B$.
-Similar to the first strategy, we use exponential smoothing.\footnote{Note that the above justification for Refine-2 is \textit{our} a priori rationale for using this method, and we do not make any claims as to whether this is the true reason for the ability of this method to improve the alignment.
-Our only claim is that we observe this step improves the alignment \textit{consistently}, and despite the fact that the Refine-1 \textit{has already converged and no longer shows improvement}.}
+We then apply $\mathbf{W}$ to the cluster centroids and cluster the $B$ embeddings, {where the clustering algorithm is initialized with the transformed $A$ centroids as the initial centroids.
+The transformed clusters should be close to a set of clusters in the new space.
+We therefore expect the clustering algorithm to make only minor adjustments, correcting biases in the transformation and moving the centroids to their ``right positions'' in space $B$.
+We expect the pseudo-parallel pairs based on cluster assignments to be more robust than individual nearest neighbors used in Refine-1.
+Similar to the first refinement strategy, we use exponential smoothing.
 Crucially, we find that \textbf{one} iteration of Refine-2 improves the alignment obtained by Refine-1.
-Curiously, two or more lead to a slight deterioration of the alignment, although this might be partly explained by our use of a number of clusters smaller than the dimensionality.
+Two or more lead to a slight deterioration of the alignment.
+We conjecture that the ICP procedure might have introduced systematic bias that requires correction, but after this correction, the clustering-based refinement does not contribute, and only dilutes the signal.